 - Not changing the aquarium water.

-If denitrifying bacteria have not yet developed the only viable way of nitrate export remains physical removal or absorption.
+If denitrifying bacteria have not yet developed the only viable way to export nitrate is through water changes.

-Keeping water for a long time without changing it causes nitrate levels to gradually elevate until they become a threat in a marine aquarium.
+Keeping water for a long time without changing it lets nitrate levels gradually elevate until they become a threat to your marine aquarium.

 How to Remove and Control the High Nitrate Contents?

-It’s crucial to learn the methods for lowering the nitrate levels in a saltwater aquarium and diligently practice them if you want to keep a healthy system in the long run.
+It’s crucial to learn the methods for lowering the nitrate levels in your saltwater aquarium and diligently practice them if you want to keep a healthy system in the long run.

 There are several techniques to try, and you can combine them for better results.